Hambal-cmd/PixelPitch-ServerNotFound-/README.md

 # PixelPitch-ServerNotFound-
-This is a simple prototype of a false apps and apks tracker.
+This is a simple prototype of a false apps and apks tracker.\n

 It has been developed on MERN stack.
-For now the Data has been hardcoded into the backend.
+For now the Data has been hardcoded into the backend.\n

-Backend:
+Backend:\n
-    Major of the logic rests in index.js file.
+    \t Major of the logic rests in index.js file.\n
-    The hardcoded data is present in data.js file.
+    \t The hardcoded data is present in data.js file.\n

     It uses CORS middleware for resource sharing between the backend and frontend.
 As the frontend and backend are operating on 2 different ports.
     It uses REST api to fetch data from the backend.